DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models

-Across the board, all models achieve their highest accuracy in the full pipeline mode (V-L-A) and the lowest in the uninformed setting (A).
+Table~\ref{tab:comprehensive} reports model accuracies under the four evaluation modes described in Section~\ref{3.3.3}, investigating how access to visual and language information affects final action decisions in autonomous driving.
+Across the board, all models achieve their highest accuracy in the full pipeline mode (V-L-A) and the lowest in the uninformed mode (A).
 Notably, removing either visual or language modality leads to a consistent decline in performance.
 Our results reveal that state-of-the-art VLMs require both vision and language guidance for optimal decision making: on average, accuracy drops by 3.3\% without vision input, by 4.1\% without language input, and by 8.0\% without either.

 A closer comparison of different models reveals trends that generally align with their intended design.
-Reasoning models typically outperform non-reasoning models, especially in the V-L-A mode, where models such as o1~\cite{openai2024o1} and o3~\cite{openai2025o3} achieve the highest accuracies (exceeding 92\%).
+Reasoning models typically outperform non-reasoning models, especially in the V-L-A mode, where models such as o1~\citep{openai2024o1} and o3~\citep{openai2025o3} achieve the highest accuracies (exceeding 92\%).
 However, this advantage does not always hold.
 In the A mode, some non-reasoning models perform as well as or better than reasoning models.